 No industry is immune from economic downturns, but they create significant financial challenges for airports.
-Despite everything, passenger demand is returning to pre-pandemic levels and bigger populations are fuelling airport growth - particularly in Asia, Latin America and Africa.
+Despite everything, passenger demand is returning to pre-pandemic levels and bigger populations are fuelling airport growth.
 At the same time, more mature airports are needing to upgrade so they can drive efficiencies that will help them operate more profitably and secure investment airports must take a leadership role and be part of a concerted effort to reach carbon neutrality goals.
 In the airport, this means adapting to a sustainable future with smart ground operations and future-proof infrastructure.
 And it's about embracing innovation around the airport, like transport infrastructure and electric vehicles (EVs).

 The environment is reaching a tipping point.
 It's a sobering fact that passenger air travel produces one of the highest and fastest growths of individual CO2 emissions.
 While aircraft remain difficult to decarbonize, can use nearly two-thirds of an airport's total energy.
 For example, Indira Gandhi Airport in New Delhi has over 100,000 light fittings and illumination points in its Terminal 3 building.
-ABB solutions are helping to control and optimize energy usage and ensure safety and comfort in a space that covers 111,600m2 (or 20 football pitches).
+ABB solutions are helping to control and optimize energy usage and ensure safety and comfort in a space that covers 70 miles.